okfn/handbook/text/courses/tell-me-a-story.rst

   <div class="well">

-**Task:** What stories can be told from data above and can you identify additional information or data to
+**Task:** What stories can be told from data above and can you identify additional information or data to tell better stories?

 .. raw:: html

   </div>